 In June 2019, the project moved to the Select Phase, which involves making technical decisions related to the field development such as number and type of wells, and technical specification of subsea pipeline.

 The plan for development and operation (PDO) of the field was submitted to the Norwegian Ministry of Petroleum and Energy and the UK Oil and Gas Authority in November 2021.
 The field is expected to start production in 2024.

 Tommeliten gas and condensate field, comprising Gamma and Alpha deposits, lies in Block 1/9 of the production licence (PL) 044 in the North Sea, Norway.
 The Tommeliten Alpha discovery is located in Block 1/9-1.

 The oil and condensate in the field are found at a depth of approximately 3,000m in the chalk layers of the Paleocene Ekofisk and Upper Cretaceous Tor formations.

-The Gamma deposit holds total recoverable reserves of 24.5 million barrels of oil, 9.7 billion standard cubic meters (scm) of gas and 0.5 million tonnes (Mt) of natural gas liquid (NGL).
+The Gamma deposit holds recoverable reserves of 24.5 million barrels of oil, 9.7 billion standard cubic metres (scm) of gas and 0.5 million tonnes (Mt) of natural gas liquids (NGL).
 Tommeliten Alpha is estimated to contain total recoverable reserves of approximately 12.8 billion cubic metres (bcm) of natural gas, 5Mt of oil and 0.5Mt of NGL.